vsis/tmvp/README.md

 # TMVP

-This is a minimun viable product for a Tesseract-based microservice, that recieves an image and return its text.
+This is a minimum viable product for a Tesseract-based microservice, that recieves an image and return its text.

 ## Build